k4vej/alta3research-go-cert/README.md

 3. Manually build the application source directly on your host machine - if this is the method you choose, you're on your own.
 &nbsp;
+## Test suite

+---
+Running the test suite is wrapped up in test.sh which perform all the necessary steps.

+1. Recommended approach: use the Makefile convenience wrapper:
+	$ make test

+2. If you have a working environment to build and run the project on your host machine then simply invoke:
+	$ ./test.sh

+&nbsp;
 ## Contributing

 ---